 by Ernest Roebuck, CCC-SLP

-If you’re the parent of a child with speech and language disorders, you may have found some especially unique challenges while adjusting to distance learning.
+If you’re the parent of a child with a speech and language disorder, you may have found some especially unique challenges while adjusting to distance learning.
 Here’s how to help your child get the very most out of the experience.

 Children with speech and language disorders may be more easily distracted—by other children on the screen, by noises or activities occurring in their own home, or by the technology itself.
 Consider the child’s work area, and factors such as comfortable seating, screen glare, and lighting.
 Find a quiet spot, away from noisy appliances and other people from inside or outside the house.
 Eliminate technology-based distractions by closing other applications, turning off alerts, and covering distracting parts of the screen (e.g., their own image or those of classmates) with sticky notes.